ubergeek77/Lemmy-Easy-Deploy/README.md

 - ...and even more options for advanced users!
 See the comments in `config.env` for more details!

-Troubleshooting:
+FAQ & Troubleshooting:
 ---
-- I got some kind of `sed` error
+- I got some kind of `sed` error.
 	- Did you use special characters in any of the `config.env` options, such as a `|`?
 You will need to backslash escape it.
 Put `\` in front of any special characters, then try again.
 For example:
 	```bash
 	SETUP_SITE_NAME="Lemmy \| MyServer"
 	```

 - Where is all my data?
-	- This script deploys a Lemmy instance using Docker compose, with a **stack name** of `lemmy-easy-deploy`
+	- This script deploys a Lemmy instance using Docker compose, with a **stack name** of `lemmy-easy-deploy`.
 	- This is all Docker under the hood, so you can find your data stored in Docker volumes.
 List them with
 	```bash
 	docker volume ls